EveryOneIsGross/Prophetissa/README.md

 ----------------------------------------------------------------------------
 # ATTN:latest search additions have broken schemas for judgeDREAD (wip) 💀☕
-Certain generations work ok, pays to seperate different search jsons for now
+Certain generations work ok, pays to seperate different search jsons for now NAH ITS BROKEN, WORKING ON FIXING VALUES TO M DIST.
+FOR THRESHOLDING RESULTS
 ----------------------------------------------------------------------------
 ```